subsurfaceinsights/odmx/README.md

 ## Snapshot the database into new project directory

+It is often desirable to snapshot an ODMX project that is live, this allows retaining entities through `--from-scratch True` and provides a degree of reproducability and provinance.
+The project's base tables and CV entries could, for example, be tracked in a git repository.

+If you wish to overwrite an existing project directory and have backups or version control, you can pass the `--overwrite True` parameter and set the output dir to that of the project directory

 ```
 python -m odmx.snapshot --config /path/to/odmx_projects/config.yaml --output-dir /path/to/odmx_projects/example_snapshot --project example --include-feeder True
 ```

+If you pass `--include-feeder True` then a snapshot of the feeder tables (which are data ingested into the database from various data sources) are also dumped under the `feeder` directory as CSV files.